openPMD/openPMD-standard/STANDARD.md

                    the `position` of the particles within; the union of all particle patches must resemble all elements in the particle's records

-### Mandatory Attributes for the compontents of `position/`

-  - `offset`
-    - type: *(float)* (must be same as in `position/`)
-    - description: a global shift to be added to each element of the component, in the same units as the component; for precision reasons and visualization purposes, it is sometimes more useful to define all positions of an iteration relative to an offset
-    - example: `0.0` or `123.4`

 Domain-Specific Extensions